 'A subscription to the Society is the greatest investment a writer can make.'
 Philip Pullman

-If you feel you are at risk of harming yourself or taking your own life, there are people you can talk to who want to help:
+If you feel you are at risk of harming yourself or taking your own life, there are people you can talk to who can help immediately:

 Read more about getting help if you're feeling suicidal.

-If you don’t feel in immediate danger and would like to talk about your circumstances with someone who is trained to listen, these organisations are here for you.
+If you don’t feel in immediate danger but would like to talk about your circumstances with someone who is trained to listen, these organisations are here for you.

 The free Samaritans phone line is available 24 hours a day throughout the year.
 They’re there to give you the time and space to talk things through, to try and find a way through your problems, and to explore the options so you can make decisions that are right for you.